-Common Stock Private Placement - As a result of the issuance of the Private Placement Shares to Simplify, Simplify owns approximately 54.3% (subsequently increased to 71.4% in connection with the Common Stock Purchase Agreement) of the outstanding shares of the Company's common stock, resulting in a change in control.
+Common Stock Private Placement - As a result of the issuance of the Private Placement Shares to Simplify, Simplify owns approximately 54.3% of the outstanding shares of the Company's common stock, resulting in a change in control.
 As a result, Simplify has the ability to determine the outcome of any issue submitted to the Company's stockholders for approval, including the election of directors.
 Prior to the consummation of the Private Placement, the Company's public stockholders held a majority of the outstanding shares of the Company's common stock.
 The funds used by Simplify to purchase the Private Placement Shares came from the working capital of Simplify.